 Augusta was the Assistant Director of the Casula Powerhouse Arts Centre, a founding member go the Western Sydney Arts and Cultural Lobby, Board member of Kaleidoscope Gallery and Board Secretary for Shopfront Arts Co-op.
 Augusta has worked in Canada for the Guelph Youth Music Centre, Everybody's Theatre Company and was the founding artistic director of the Guelph Youth Theatre, developing collaborative playwriting programs with children and young people.

-In addition to her creative practice, Augusta has worked for local, state and federal government agencies, including Arts NSW, Create NSW, The NSW Film and Television office, Liverpool City Council, Australian Film Commission and Screen Australia in positions advising on arts and cultural policy, strategic project development and delivery, implementation of contemporary engagement strategies, public art, Programs which support communities through times of crisis including bushfire, floods and COVID19 impacts.
-She specialises in developing industry and government partnerships, programs and initiatives and targeted engagement strategies to increase employment opportunities for artists across all disciplines.
+In addition to her creative practice, Augusta has worked for local, state and federal government agencies, including Arts NSW, Create NSW, The NSW Film and Television office, Liverpool City Council, Australian Film Commission and Screen Australia.
+She has held positions advising on arts and cultural policy, strategic project development and delivery, implementation of contemporary engagement strategies, public art programs, programs which support communities through times of crisis including bushfire, floods and COVID19 impacts.
+Augusta specialises in developing industry and government partnerships, programs and initiatives and targeted engagement strategies to increase employment opportunities for artists across all disciplines.

 Augusta currently works at the City of Parramatta, leading the development of the City's Cultural Strategy, Nighttime Economy and Cultural Visitor Economy.